ibelkhan/csc212-proj2-goodteam/README.md

 Contacts
 ==================================
-If you find a bug that requires attention, or have any ohter questions about functionality of the site,please contact Mitchell Gordon at <mitchellgordon0@gmail.com>.
+If you find a bug that requires attention, or have any other inquiries questions about functionality of the site, please feel at ease to contact Mitchell Gordon  @<mitchellgordon0@gmail.com>.

 Components: